 If the dog owner has homeowners insurance, your Roseville dog bite injury attorney will contact the insurer to begin the negotiation process.
 A claims adjuster will be assigned to your injury claim, and your attorney will negotiate on your behalf to try and get the case resolved as efficiently as possible.
 If the insurance company refuses to make a reasonable settlement offer, your lawyer can then file a cоmрlаint and jurу dеmаnd in civil court.

 Once a personal injury lawsuit for a dog bite is filed, the discovery process begins.
-This entails taking depositions of witnesses and other parties, requesting documents from the defendant, such as records concerning the dog, and preparing for a potential jury trial.
+This entails depositing witnesses and other parties, requesting documents from the defendant, such as records concerning the dog, and preparing for a potential jury trial.
 It is important to understand that even if a lawsuit is filed, your case may wind up settling before a trial actually commences.

 The overwhelming majority of personal injury cases settle without a jury trial is necessary.
 Nevertheless, there are cases where your lawyer needs to show the insurance company that they mean business and proceed with filing a lawsuit.
 Settlement negotiations can continue throughout the discovery process and pre-trial proceedings.
 There have even been instances of settlements being reached just days before a trial was scheduled to commence.

-As you can see, there are many reasons why it makes sense to hire an experienced, competent, and skilled Roseville dog bite lawyer to handle your case.
+There are many reasons why it makes sense to hire an experienced, competent, and skilled Roseville dog bite lawyer to handle your case.
 Let the injury lawyer take the burden off your shoulders of negotiating with the insurance company and filing the necessary legal documents.
-You should focus on healing.Animal & Dog Bite Attorney in Roseville, CA
+You should focus on healing.Animal & Dog Bite Attorneys in Roseville, CA

 Did a dog bite or attack in Roseville, CA leave you with a serious injury?
-Contact experienced attorney Ed Smith, for free, friendly advice on your case and recover full and fair compensation.
-Start calling (916) 921-6400 or (800) 404-5400 to set up a complimentary consultation.
+Contact experienced Roseville dog bite lawyers for free, friendly advice on your case and recover full and fair compensation.
+Start calling (916) 921-6400 or (800) 404-5400 to set up a free consultation.

 :sb bw [CS 1122]